-Michael W. Zhang is a PhD candidate in the Department of Art & Archaeology, specializing in African art history.
-His doctoral dissertation examines the intersections of race, finance and politics, and art in the history of institutional art collecting practices in South Africa during the 20th century.
-He received his BA from McGill University in 2014, an MA from the University of British Columbia (UBC) in 2016, and an MA from Princeton University in 2019.
+Michael W. Zhang is a Ph.D. candidate in the Department of Art & Archaeology specializing in African art history.
+He is also affiliated with the Department of African American Studies.
+His dissertation examines the connections between art, capital, and politics during the late apartheid period in South Africa.
+He received his B.A. from McGill University in 2014, an M.A. from the University of British Columbia (UBC) in 2016, and an M.A. from Princeton University in 2019.

-“The Standard Bank African Art Collection: Notes from the First Twelve Years, 1977–1989,” in the upcoming exhibition catalogue for Wits Art Museum’s 40th anniversary exhibition.
-Forthcoming 2020.
+“The Standard Bank African Art Collection: Notes from the First Twelve Years, 1977–1989,” in Seen, Heard, and Valued: WAM Celebrates 40 Years of the Standard Bank African Art Collection, Wits Art Museum, 2021.